lewisdawson/slinker/README.md

 #### modulesBasePath

 The `String` path under which all modules will be searched for.
 By default, the directory under which slinker is being invoked will be used.
+If you want the base path to be the current directory of Slinker's invocation, you can use `__dirname`.

 #### symlinkPrefix